Mitoooooooopo/ShieldTV-compat/README.md

 heavy titles like resident evil 5 tomb rider 2013 Borderlands 2 The witness etc use complex nsvi DRM system that need binary level patching some of them are also found using exotic extensions like GL_NV_bindless textures and Tegra features at hardware level that doesn't mean they won't work in future I'm actively be working on patching game's one by one so it will take time

-# Minimum Requirements
+# Minimum Requirements a device need to run this layer
-the minimum requirement will depend on what games you want to run

-but for using this shim
 OpenGL ES 3.2 support is mandatory

 You need to have controller to play games (it's temporary touch screen support is in list i be implementing it in future)